 Any links to Amazon are affiliate links.

 My favorite, number one tidbit of information in the book is on Sustained Silent Reading (SSR).

 SSR is reading silently to yourself for pleasure.
 You read what you enjoy.
 Magazine, newspaper, scriptures, novels, parenting books…whatever it is you enjoy, you read it.
 The idea is that reading for fun gets you reading, and reading a lot makes you a better reader.

 Why Do Sustained Silent Reading?

 “SSR allows a person to read long enough and far enough that the act of reading becomes automatic” (page 85)

 I have always been a big reader.
 The time in my life where the amount of time I spent reading dropped significantly was in seventh grade when reading became less about enjoying reading and more about the grading associated with reading.
 I read for pleasure very infrequently until I was no longer graded on what I read.

-- It increases vocabulary. “…printed material introduces three to six times more rare words than conversation does” (page 86).
+It increases vocabulary. “…printed material introduces three to six times more rare words than conversation does” (page 86).

-How To Do SSR
+How To Do Sustained Silent Reading (SSR)

 Here are some rules to go by in the home: